YasHabib/MarketPlace_For_You/README.md

 To start the project, clone the project into your drive.
 Set Docker Compose as your startup project. <br>
 Start debugging<br>
-Swagger UI should open automatically upon starting docker-compose<br>
+Swagger UI should open automatically upon starting Docker-Compose<br>
-If not, to open swagger ui, launch http://localhost:35010/swagger/index.html into your web browser. **Swagger UI is not set to automatically upon upon debugging**.
+If not, to open swagger ui, launch http://localhost:35010/swagger/index.html into your web browser.
 Make sure docker is installed and marketplaceforyou.api and marketplaceforyou.db is running.<br><br>

 **Getting access token to test the endpoints**<br>
 Open a cognito window on your browser.